LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 [DeepLoco_DLL_optimizer] Action value -1.#IND00 > 50 -> invalid
 [DeepLoco_DLL_optimizer] Bad tuple detected!!!!
 ```
 With `-1.#IND00` being the value of the bad action.
 Furthermore, `cNeuralNet::Eval()` constantly seems to produce bad values (`9.16492e+252` which is ridiculous).
 But note that not the whole action array is corrupted.
 Most of the time, some fields of the action are slightly bigger than 50.
 And then party's on!
-Following functions produce information in console about bad tuples:
+Following functions produce information in console about bad tuples and invalid values:
 - `bool cExpBuffer::CheckTuple(...)`
 - `void cNeuralNet::Eval()`

-5. The time seems to be desynchronized between the DLL and Webots.
-The simulation in Webots might be running too fast.
-The controller is queried too often.
-Find a way to control the time in the DLL too!!
+5. The time might not be perfectly synchronized between Webots and the DLL.

 6. The backpropagation (implemented by `cNeuralNet::Backward(...)`) is ***NOT CALLED*** when running the original version of `DeepLoco_Optimizer.cpp`.
 Or at least it takes a lot of time before reaching it, as the replay buffer has to be filled before starting using the backpropagation.
+It should take approximatively an hour before starting backpropagating, as the memory has to be filled first.

 <a name="Archi"></a>
 ## Architecture of The Learning Process: